kanikadchopra/proj_plots/docs/index.rst

 Although the optimal value calculated for :math:`x_{2}` is is 1.647 this appears to be at 1.6 for the Figure 1 and around 2 for Figure 2.

 ``projplot`` provides an additional visual assessment of optimality.
-A plot is generated for each theta value being optimized.
-This plot varies the respective theta value while holding the other variables constant.
-This helps to determine if the specific theta has been optimized based on an upper and lower limit (provided by the user).
+A plot is generated for each parameter being optimized.
+This plot varies the respective x values while holding the other variables constant.
+This helps to determine if the specific parameter has been optimized based on an upper and lower limit (provided by the user).

 For example, if we were optimizing :math:`\theta` and :math:`\mu`, we would have one plot where :math:`\mu` is held constant and :math:`\theta` is varying.
 This plot would show how the results of the objective function vary based on :math:`\theta`.
 By analysing this plot, we are able to determine if :math:`\theta` has reached its optimal value.
 An example of this plot can be found below in the Usage section.

 This package is composed of the following functions:
 - ``src/projplot``: contains the project directory for the projplot package.
 - ``src/projplot/proj.py``: This file contains the functions needed to generate these varying plots.
-    * ``projxvals()`` generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
+    * ``proj_xvals()`` generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
 The x-values are the thetas that are being optimized.
-    * ``generate_plot()`` produces a plot for each x value based on a DataFrame containing the varying x value and corresponding calculated y.
+    * ``proj_plot_show()`` produces a plot for each x value based on a DataFrame containing the varying x value and corresponding calculated y.
-    * ``projdata()``: will take a objective function and the x-value matrix generated and will create a DataFrame with the varying x-value and respective y-value.
-This will return the DataFrame and also plot the values using ``generate_plot``.
+    * ``proj_data()`` will take an objective function and the x-value matrix generated and will create a DataFrame with the varying x-value and respective y-value.
+This will return the DataFrame and also plot the values using `proj_plot_show`.
+    * ``proj_plot()`` will take an objective function, the optimal values, limits, an optional list of names, the number of points, whether the function is vectorized and whether plotting is required with a vertical line and will create a DataFrame with the varying x-value and respective y-value.
+This will return the DataFrame and also plot the values using `proj_plot_show()` if `plot=True`.

-- ``src/test``: containts a package to test ``projplot``.
+- ``tests``: containts a package to test ``projplot``.

 More details can be found in the Function Documentation section below.